ucl-codec/passian-processing/README.md

 # passian-processing
 Neuroimaging processing pipelines for PASSIAN, a [CODEC](https://ucl-codec.github.io) project

+Note: It's possible to consider using a lighter touch for image preprocessing, e.g., using [MONAI](https://docs.monai.io/) or [TorchIO](https://torchio.readthedocs.io/) for data loading and/or augmentation.

 ## BIDS Apps for PASSIAN

 - For Preparing T1w (& T2w) MRI, e.g., for deep learning